Special additional personal income tax deductions

 Children's education

-Q: What is the deduction standard for children's education?
+Q: What is the deduction standard for children's education expenses?

 Q: Can I claim the deduction for children's education if my children attend private schools?

 A: Yes.
-Whether your children receive education in public or private schools, you can claim the deduction.
+Whether your children attend public or private schools, you can claim the deduction.

 Q: I am not the biological parent of the child, but I am responsible for raising and educating him/her.
 Can I claim deductions?

 A: Yes.
-If you are the legal guardian of the child and take on the responsibility to support and educate them, you can claim deductions for their education expenses.
+If you are the child's legal guardian and assume responsibility for his/her support and education, you can claim deductions for his/her education expenses.

 Q: My child graduated from undergraduate studies and is preparing for the postgraduate admissions test.
 Can I deduct the education expenses?

-A: No. Since your child has not yet enrolled in a full-time postgraduate program, they do not meet the conditions of child education expenses.
+A: No. Since your child has not yet enrolled in a full-time postgraduate program, they do not meet the conditions for child education expenses.

 VCG211345678442.jpg